AbdelrahmanAboalam/AOSP_Lecs/Recap/SystemUI.md

 }
 ```

-This matches the kind of work you are doing with Native Map visibility and contextual UI.
+This is a common pattern for map visibility, navigation apps, and contextual UI behavior in Automotive systems.

 ---

-### Use case 3: Change UI based on night mode
+### 12.3 Change UI Based on Night Mode

 You may listen to: